• Instagram

 • Total lack of campus-based teaching

 The majority of the five organizations believe in a hybrid approach between campus-based teaching and digital teaching.
-It will probably be more natural to have both meetings and certain teaching moments at a distance, which will reduce travel, several believe.
+It will probably be more natural to have both meetings and some teaching elements remotely, which will reduce travel, several believe.

-Many believe and above all hope for increased national coordination in several issues concerning pedagogy, law, organization, etc.
+Many believe and above all hope for increased national coordination in several issues related to pedagogy, law, organization, etc.

-Swednet notes that the situation has led to the building up of higher education pedagogical research as many projects to research the current situation have been initiated.
+Swednet notes that the situation has led to the development of higher education research, as many projects to research the current situation have been initiated.
 SFS sees this as very positive.

-SFS's final reflections on the compilation of the corona pandemic's impact on pedagogy
+SFS's final reflections on the compilation of the impact of the corona pandemic on pedagogy

-SFS notes a great deal of consensus and many wise views among the five organizations that answered UKÄ's questions about how the university was affected by the pandemic.
-All in all, it is possible to see several positive effects but also a number of negative effects.
+SFS notes a great deal of consensus and many wise points of view among the five organizations that responded to UKÄ's questions about how the university has been affected by the pandemic.
+Overall, it is possible to see several positive effects but also a number of negative effects.

-SFS sees above all that the pandemic has reduced the need for a major investment in higher education pedagogy and a special boost in terms of pedagogical support measures for students in need of special pedagogical support.
-When the pandemic is over and new teaching arrangements will be introduced at many higher education institutions and educations, the pedagogy needs to maintain a high quality and not least be adapted to students with functional variations.
+SFS sees above all that the pandemic has highlighted the need for a major investment in higher education pedagogy and a special boost in terms of pedagogical support measures for students in need of special pedagogical support.
+When the pandemic is over and new teaching arrangements will be introduced at many higher education institutions and programs, the pedagogy needs to maintain a high quality and, not least, be adapted to students with functional variations.

-The experiences of the pandemic strengthen SFS in the belief that we focus on the right things in that we have higher education pedagogy and accessibility as focus issues for this year and give us great motivation to continue working with these issues.
+The experiences of the pandemic strengthen SFS's belief that we are focusing on the right things by having higher education pedagogy and accessibility as focus issues for this year and give us great motivation to continue working on these issues.

 SFS wants to see, among other things:

-1. That all teachers can take part in a digital higher education pedagogical boost with time in their services for pedagogical development and that the higher education pedagogical development units and networks receive strengthened resources to meet this demand
+1. That all teachers can take advantage of a digital higher education pedagogical boost with time in their services for pedagogical development and that the higher education pedagogical development units and networks receive strengthened resources to meet this demand

-2. That the higher education sector via SUHF develops a national strategy for higher education pedagogical development and that the University and Higher Education Council is given a promotion assignment for higher education pedagogical issues.
+2. That the higher education sector, via SUHF, develops a national strategy for the development of higher education teaching and learning, and that the Swedish University and Higher Education Council is given a promotion mission for higher education teaching and learning issues.

-1. That the Swedish Research Council be strengthened in its role to promote higher education pedagogical skills by establishing a graduate school and ensuring that there is a professor of higher education pedagogy in the educational science committee.
+1. That the Swedish Research Council be strengthened in its role in promoting higher education teaching skills by establishing a graduate school and ensuring that there is a professor of higher education teaching in the Educational Science Committee.

 2. That higher education pedagogical development is more clearly included in the national quality assurance system.

-3. That research students get better opportunities for high-quality higher education pedagogical education.
+3. That doctoral students have better opportunities for high-quality higher education education.

-1. That the University and College Council be commissioned to investigate the pedagogical support measures and their quality in order to produce a national definition of what is meant by pedagogical support measures and a standardized minimum level for pedagogical support.
+1. That the Swedish Council for Higher Education be tasked with investigating pedagogical support measures and their quality in order to develop a national definition of what is meant by pedagogical support measures and a standardized minimum level of pedagogical support.

-It is not possible to wait any longer, but it is time to act now to ensure that all students receive the education they deserve.
-Not least for the individuals themselves, but also for Sweden's future supply of skills and role as a nation of knowledge.
+We can't wait any longer, it's time to act now to ensure that all students receive the education they deserve.
+Not least for the individuals themselves, but also for Sweden's future skills supply and role as a knowledge nation.

 Simon Edstrom